Detecting the early optical flashes of gamma-ray bursts with small telescope arrays: The telescope array

 The \last cameras use a rolling shutter, which enables continuous readout with negligible dead time between exposures.
 It takes $0.7$~\secnd to read images into memory, and up to an additional $1.5$~\secnd to write them to disk.
 While in principle, this allows one to produce images with $\sim1$~\secnd resolution, it is advisable to choose slightly longer exposures.
 The primary reason is that the transition from read-noise noise to background-dominated noise takes place at exposure times of $\sim5$~\secnd.
 The mounts can move very quickly.
 For safety reasons, slewing is currently limited to speeds of up to $12\dgr~\secndinv$.
 It takes up to $\sim2$~\secnd to slew to an adjacent \fov, stabilise, and begin tracking.

 A rich scientific agenda is planned for the first \last node, as detailed in \cite{2023PASP..135h5002B}.
-The planned survey will be dedicated to searches for gravitational-wave (GW) electromagnetic counterparts; the study of planetary systems around white dwarfs; the search for near-Earth objects; \sne science; and followup of \he neutrinos, to name just a few cases.
+The planned survey will be dedicated to searches for gravitational-wave (GW) electromagnetic counterparts; the study of planetary systems around white dwarfs; the search for near-Earth objects; \sne science; and follow-up of \he neutrinos, to name just a few cases.
 The nominal observation pattern will involve high- and low-cadence surveys.
 For illustration, the high-cadence option will include eight visits per night per pointing; each visit will comprise $20$~consecutive exposures of $20$~\secnd, which will be coadded.
-A small fraction of the time will be devoted to Target-of-Opportunity (ToO) observations, such as followup of \grb alerts.
+A small fraction of the time will be devoted to target of opportunity (ToO) observations, such as follow-up of \grb alerts.

-In the following, we propose an alternative observation strategy, which is optimised for serendipitous discovery of \grbs.
-This can be used part of the time and/or with a sub-set of telescopes from the first \last node.
+In the following, we propose an alternative observation strategy, which is optimised for serendipitous discovery of optical \grb counterparts.
+This can be used part of the time and/or with a subset of telescopes from the first \last node.
 The same could also be the focus of another dedicated instrument.
 In order to inform the design of our survey, we simulate the expected \grb event rate, as described in the following.